intelligent-systems-course/planet-wars/README.md

 we're aware of the potential improvement, but we haven't used it just to keep the code simple for novice programmers.

+### The command-line scripts (play.py, tournament.py) make it difficult to do X

+The command line scripts provide a convenient starting point, but if you want to do something more complex (like try a range of parameters for your bot), they are probably too limited.

+Your best bet is to write your own script that does what you want, and have it call the engine.
+Have a look at the function play(...) in  api/engine.py .
+You can write a script that sets up the bots in the way you need and calls that function.

 ## Changes from last year's challenge

 The codebase has been rewritten entirely, so bots from last year won't work.
 To